ministryofjustice/find-moj-data/lib/datahub-client/README.md

-# Datahub client for Find MOJ Data
+# Datahub client for Find MoJ data

-This library is part of the Ministry of Justice "Find MOJ Data" service.
+This library is part of the Ministry of Justice "Find MoJ data" service.

 It pushes metadata to (and retrieves metadata from) a Datahub catalogue.